Devotions

 When Life is Churning Away

 One of the joys I used to find in running around Sharon Woods Lake was seeing the many ducks and geese swimming about.
-A favorite pastime of many folks is feeding these beautiful animals.
-Scattered throughout the lake, the mere appearance of someone holding a sack full of bread and crackers will summon these birds. […]
+A favorite pastime of many folks is […]

 Read More